CD Companies Office Reopening Plan

-Thankfully, safe and effective vaccines are now available, and these will allow our company and country to soon return to normal.
+Thankfully, safe and effective vaccines are now available, and these will allow the CD Companies and country to soon return to normal.
 We have set a date of 7/12/2021 as a goal for reopening the office to attendance for all employees.
 That should allow sufficient time for all who are able to be vaccinated, to seek out the vaccine of their personal choice.

 Because our staff has done the hard work of perfecting our remote working procedures and demonstrated the commitment needed, going forward, we will also be allowing increased flexibility in our policy.
 At the timing and discretion of one’s manager, employees may be able to work up to 20% of their required hours each month remotely.
 We can achieve the cultural, mentoring and coordinating missions while allowing measures for work-life balance.